AmirAloni/FinanceHA/README.md

 Deployed on Heroku: https://limitless-journey-82462.herokuapp.com

 Get all users - fetch all users data from MongoDB into Json list, without the password field.
-HTTP GET - api/admin/users
+HTTP GET - api/admin/users.

 Create a new User - Encrypts the password and save the new user in MongoDB.
-HTTP GET - POST api/users
+HTTP GET - POST api/users.
-Params in Body (Json): nickname, username, password, status
+Params in Body (Json): nickname, username, password, status.